-The Military memorial at Pocol is clearly visible from most of Cortina, but is rarely visited by tourists.
+The Military Memorial at Pocol is clearly visible from most of Cortina, but is rarely visited by tourists.
 Probably the main reason is the total lack of advertising, even if it's actually a very suggestive and interesting place.
-You might consider a rainy day as the ideal to visit this monument, it's interesting at any time of the year, except during a heavy snowfall, due to the road to reach it that is relatively steep.
+A rainy day may be ideal to visit this monument, that can be seen any time of the year, except during a heavy snowfall, due to the road to reach it, that is relatively steep.

-The opening hours are from 9am to 12pm and from 2pm to 5pm, except on Mondays and public holidays, when it's closed.
-To reach the Sacrarium it's better to take the car and drive in the direction of Passo Falzarego, until you reach the locality of Pocol, about 5 kilometers from the center.
+The opening hours are from 9 AM to 12 PM and from 2 PM to 5 PM, except on Mondays and public holidays, when it's closed.
+To reach the war memorial it's better to take the car, driving in the direction of Passo Falzarego, until you reach the locality of Pocol, about 5 kilometers from the center.
 After parking the car in the large parking lot you'll have to walk about one hundred meters before you reach the ossuary.

 The military memorial of Pocol was erected in 1935 by the engineer Giovanni Raimondi and consists of a large stone tower that contains the remains of 9,707 Italian soldiers, of which 4,455 are unknown.
 I assure you that walking along the tombstones inside the building makes quite well the idea of the sacrifice of human lives that the war required.
 Once you have visited the inside it's possible to take a walk outside, where are exhibited some demilitarized cannons, some ammunition and the tombstones in memory of the fallen.

-The Three Peaks of Lavaredo, in italian "Tre Cime di Lavaredo", are one of the things that should be seen at least once in a lifetime, as they represent one of the most iconic views of the Dolomites and can leave breathless even the most insensitive of the observers.
+The Three Peaks of Lavaredo, in Italian "Tre Cime di Lavaredo", are one of the things that should be seen at least once in a lifetime.
+They represent one of the most iconic views of the Dolomites and can leave even the most insensitive of the observers breathless.
 The Tre Cime can be easily reached by car or by bus, but due to the high influx of tourists and the limited availability of parkings, if you decide to use the car, we suggest you leave very early in the morning, especially from mid-July to the end of August.
 Reaching the Auronzo mountain lodge requires a toll of approximately 30€, including parking for the whole day.
 Alternatively, there are several hikes to reach the Tre Cime walking, all of which are quite long.